LLNL/axom/src/docs/sphinx/user_quick_start/config_build.rst

 When passed to CMake, using the '-C' option, a host-config file initializes the CMake cache with the configuration specified in the file.

-.. note :: Need to describe how the host config files get generated and how
+.. note :: Need to describe how users would go about generating new
-           to generate new ones.
+           host config files if they need to...